From murdering children to drinking blood, Peter Kürten was "the king of the sexual perverts" and perhaps the worst serial killer ever.

 Two months after killing the young girl, Peter Kürten committed the same crime, this time burglarizing the home of a 17-year-old girl.
 As he had before, he strangled the woman and ejaculated at the sight of her blood.

 Though he intended to continue his spree, he was, fortunately, arrested for arson and burglary later that year.
 He spent eight years in a military prison in Brieg, Germany, before being released in April of 1921.

 Upon his release from his fourth period of incarceration, Kürten became engaged to a woman named Auguste Scharf, a shop owner and former prostitute.
-It was also a match made in heaven, as Auguste had previously been accused of fatally shooting her former fiance, whom Kürten had previously posed as to evade arrest.
+It was also a perfect match, as Auguste had previously been accused of fatally shooting her former fiancé, whom Kürten had previously posed as to evade arrest.

 However, the union was hardly a happy one due to Kürten’s increasing infidelities.
 Upon realizing that her husband had been sleeping with not one but two of their maids, she encouraged one of them to press charges, claiming Kürten had forced her into having sex.
 The charge held up in court and Kürten was sentenced to his fifth prison sentence, this time for six months.